A Brief History of Veterinary Education in Hungary

 Hungary is since 2004 a full member of the European Union which means acceptance of degrees within the EU and their equivalence with degrees from other EU-countries.
 The Budapest-diploma is accepted in addition to EU-countries in several others as well.
 After the completion of a board exam in Canada or the US, the graduates are entitled to a residency and to practise in North America.

 The University of Veterinary Medicine Budapest is, as appropriate for a country with a population of 10.5 million, the only veterinary school in Hungary.
 Current enrolment is about 100, 120 and 120 students for the Hungarian, German and English programs, respectively.
 This means that we have a total of 1,000 students at the veterinary school.
 As in the case of all state universities in the country the Faculty is officially supervised by the Ministry of Education and its teaching and research programs are also sponsored by the Ministry of Agriculture and Regional Development and the Hungarian Academy of Sciences.

 Library and Internet

-The Veterinary Science Library, Archives and Museum has a rich collection.
-Its historic library with 16th–19th century books, the faculty archives and the museum of veterinary history are particularly valuable.
+The Veterinary Science Library, Archives and Museum have a rich collection.
+Its historic library with 16th – 19th-century books, the faculty archives and the museum of veterinary history are particularly valuable.
 Besides, it is a modern information centre with current journals and books in veterinary science and biology in printed or electronic format, an online catalogue, a digital library, large international databases (such as CAB Abstracts, FSTA, Zoological record, Web of Science etc.) and a dynamic homepage.
-A computer room, printing, copying facilities and WIFI are also available.
+A computer room, printing, copying facilities, and WIFI are also available.

 Campus and Field Station